gaby-byb/CarDealershipApp/README.md

 # CarDealershipApp
-A Java application for managing a dealership car sales database
+A Java application for managing a dealership's sales database

 # Car Dealership App
 On going Java-based application to manage and analyze car sales data and inventory using file parsing and a MySQL database.